cockroachdb/docs/v23.1/architecture/transaction-layer.md

 Closed timestamps provide the guarantees that are used to provide support for low-latency historical (stale) reads, also known as [Follower Reads](../follower-reads.html).
 Follower reads can be particularly useful in [multi-region deployments](../multiregion-overview.html).

-For long-running transactions, and generally any transaction, it can be inevitable that their timestamp is pushed, such as when they encounter a key written at a higher timestamp.
+The timestamp for any transaction, especially a long-running transaction, could be [pushed](#timestamp-cache).
+An example is when a transaction encounters a key written at a higher timestamp.
 When this kind of [contention](../performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention) happens between transactions, the closed timestamp **may** provide some mitigation.
-Increasing the closed timestamp interval may reduce the likelihood of long-running transactions having their [timestamps pushed](#timestamp-cache), and therefore, reduces the likelihood of the transaction retrying.
-However, note that increasing the closed timestamp interval should be **carefully adjusted**, because it can have an impact on the following:
+Increasing the closed timestamp interval may reduce the likelihood that a long-running transaction's timestamp is pushed and must be retried.
+Thoroughly test any adjustment to the closed timestamp interval before deploying the change in production, because such an adjustment can have an impact on:

-- [Follower reads](../follower-reads.html): Reads will be forced to read from the leaseholder, which may affect latency/throughput.
+- [Follower reads](../follower-reads.html): Latency or throughput may be increased, because reads are served only by the leaseholder.
-- [Change data capture](../change-data-capture-overview.html): There could be a lag in changefeed messages.
+- [Change data capture](../change-data-capture-overview.html): Latency of changefeed messages may be increased.
-- [Statistics collection](../cost-based-optimizer.html#table-statistics): Collection can place more load on the leaseholder.
+- [Statistics collection](../cost-based-optimizer.html#table-statistics): Load placed on the leaseholder may increase during collection.

 While increasing the closed timestamp may decrease retryable errors, it may also increase lock latencies.
-For example, a long-running transaction (txn 1) holds [write locks](#writing) on keys at time t=1, and txn 2 is waiting to [read](#reading) those same keys at t=1.
-The following scenarios may occur depending on whether the closed timestamp has been increased or not:
+Consider an example where the long-running transaction `txn 1` holds [write locks](#writing) on keys at time `t=1`, and the long-running transaction `txn 2` is waiting to [read](#reading) those same keys at `t=1`.
+The following scenarios may occur depending on whether or not the closed timestamp has been increased:

-- When txn 1 has its timestamp pushed forward by the closed timestamp, moving its writes to time t=2, txn 2 may be able to proceed and read the keys at t=1.
-The chances of retryable errors have increased.
+- When the timestamp for `txn 1` is pushed forward by the closed timestamp, moving its writes to time `t=2`, `txn 2` may then be able to proceed and read the keys at `t=1`.
+The likelihood of retryable errors has increased.
-- If the closed timestamp interval is raised, long-running txn 1 is making txn 2 [wait](../performance-recipes.html#waiting-transaction), because txn 2 cannot read the keys at t=1 until txn 1 is done or pushed into the future.
-The chances of lock contention have increased.
+- If the closed timestamp interval is increased, `txn1` may cause `txn2`  to [wait](../performance-recipes.html#waiting-transaction), because `txn 2` cannot read the keys at `t=1` until `txn 1` is complete or is pushed into the future.
+The likelihood of lock contention has increased.

 Before increasing the closed timestamp intervals, consider other solutions for [minimizing transaction retries](../transaction-retry-error-reference.html#minimize-transaction-retry-errors).